ivangfr/kubernetes-minikube-environment/user-event-sourcing-monitoring/README.md

 ./build-apps.sh
 ```

-Once it is finished, run the command below to check that `user-service` and `user-service` docker images were created and are present among other `k8s` images
+Once it is finished, run the command below to check that `user-service` and `event-service` docker images were created and are present among other `k8s` images
 ```
 docker images
 ```